 If you have been hiring for hard to fill roles, you really can’t afford to lose resumes of such profiles.
 Use candidate sourcing methods such as searching, resume screening, a matching & ranking that will help you mine your resume database efficiently.

 Candidates Don’t Fit The Job Description

 You would agree that sometimes we come across job descriptions that are complex, unclear or mix of many things.
-It generally happens when hiring manager is not sure what skills to look for.
+It generally happens when a hiring manager is not sure what skills to look for.
 Yes, it happens.
 This is common in the transition phase of technology.
 Existing folks trying to hire for futuristic technology without consulting to an expert!
 In fact, it is also difficult to identify an expert.

-They were also using job boards like monster, indeed.
+They were also using job boards like Monster, Indeed.
 When they were searching for candidates using keywords they ended up finding candidates that were no close to job descriptions.

 So, why despite sourcing resumes from various sources we find most of those resumes don’t fit the job description.
 It could be because of two things –

 A. Flawed or Unclear Job Descriptions